chrisgve/extendedswiftmath

 If you need to set it you can do as follows:

-For a complete list of features and their implementation status, see MISSING_FEATURES.md.
+For the full list of features and their implementation status, see MISSING_FEATURES.md.

 License